 Screen Printing Tips: Print Do's & Dont's for Apparel Printing

 We want your order to look as awesome as you do!
-We've put together a list of screen printing tips, things to consider and things to avoid when preparing your order.
+We've put together a list of screen printing tips when printing shirts & apparel, things to consider and things to avoid when preparing your order.

 Why Not To Print Over Seams, Pockets or Zippers